 A clay mixer is a perfect solution for reusing perfectly good clay.
 Especially if you go through a lot of clay.
-You will most certainly have a lot of scraps and what not.
+You will most certainly have a lot of scraps and whatnot.
 Clay Mixers cut recycling time way down.
-Clay Mixers save a ton of clay and ton of time.
+Clay Mixers save a ton of clay and a ton of time.

 - Mixing Colors

 There are many different powdered colors you can add to clay.
 When adding color to clay, the color must be blended into the clay evenly.
 A Clay Mixer blends the color into the clay seamlessly.